a-einstein/AdventureWorks/RCS.AdventureWorks.Products.Standard/aaa README.txt

 1. Intially they are AS GENERATED.
 - On the location they were put.
 - Apparently for the whole Database, with far more entities and properties than I use.
-Those could be reduced in the future.
-- Also the definition of the individual entities are more extended compared to the EDMX versions and could be reduced.
+- Also the definition of the individual entities are more extended compared to the EDMX versions.

-2.It has been standardized on plurals with the EDMX version for the relevant parts.
+2. It has been standardized on plurals with the EDMX version for the relevant parts.

+3. Unused entities, properties and related code have been removed.